 22. Expect Big Emotions.

 This is a huge adjustment for your child.
-When he cries about the smallest thing, be aware that he is carrying around a backpack full of grief and anger that needs to come out somehow.
+When he cries about the smallest thing, be aware that he is carrying around a backpack full of grief that needs to come out somehow.
 Don't make him feel analyzed by telling him that he's really mad about the divorce, but simply empathize:

 "You are so upset because you really want to do ____ and I won't let you....I'm sorry you can't do ____, Sweetie.
 We're having a really hard time these days."